 The sensitivity analysis is determined based on the exposure to price risk of the listed securities held by the Group at each reporting date.
-As at 31 March 2022, if the fair value of the listed securities held by the Group had been 10% higher/lower, the loss for the year would have been decreased/increased by nil (2021: HK\$23,000).
+As at 31 March 2023 and 2022, the Group is not exposed to significant price risk.